kylesykes/resume/resume.md

 I've done plenty so far while here and the list just keeps on growing!
 So far I've managed to...

 - Setup and maintain the data science infrastructure on Azure
+- Created robust Python library to authenticate and interact with Avenel backend REST services
 - Develop multiple production web applications using Flask
 - Manage deployments of data science services using Docker containers hosted with Kubernetes
 - Develop and manage the ingestion pipeline of clinical information from our initial client's Microsoft SQL Server to Azure CosmosDB